rubymonsters/ruby-for-beginners/source/80-advanced/06-regular_expressions.md

-# Bonus: Regular Expressions
+# Regular Expressions

 *Some people, when confronted with a problem, think "I know, I'll use regular expressions."<br> Now they have two problems.*

 That's a pretty famous joke, and it refers to the fact that [regular expressions](http://en.wikipedia.org/wiki/Regular_expression) can be quite a pain to figure out.

 However, once you know some basics about them, they're also extremely powerful, and you can do amazing things with them, not only in Ruby, but also, for example, in your editor, and command line tools.

 Regular expressions are sort of a swiss army knife for finding things in strings (text), extracting parts of them, or mass replacing certain bits with